ajkim19/m2-0425-code-solutions/react-modal/react-modal-quiz-notes.md

 4. How do you call the dialog element's functions in React?

-- You do this by utilizing the JSX ref attribute
+- You do this by utilizing the JSX ref

 5. How can you render nested components or JSX elements in React?